kypes/astro/docs/cloudflare-pages-setup.md

 This document outlines the steps to properly deploy our Astro application with Auth Astro integration to Cloudflare Pages.

+## Deployment Recommendation

+**Due to persistent issues with the `MessageChannel` polyfill when using the Wrangler CLI for deployment, we strongly recommend using the GitHub integration method for deployment.**

 ## Build Configuration

 The build configuration in Cloudflare Pages should be set as follows: